Daniel-KM/Omeka-S-module-BulkEdit/README.md

 order to modify or to clean them.

 Current processes are:
+- Prepend or append a string to a value of a property
 - Set or remove language of a property
 - Set visibility of a property public or private
 - Remove all trailing white spaces